-Minneapolis and Hennepin County are seven

-FY2015 ACTIVITY 1: Shelter to Housing Initiative - Public Housing years into the ten-year plan to end homelessness.
+Minneapolis and Hennepin County are seven years into the ten-year plan to end homelessness.
 Partner Agencies are working to meet specific housing goals of creating 5,000 housing opportunities.
 While the partnerships have exceeded the goals for housing opportunities for single adults, we are far behind on our development of units for families.
 The community has developed less than half of the goal for family housing opportunities, leaving a deficit of over 700 units.
 Family emergency shelters in Hennepin County have been operating over capacity since April 2011.
 In 2013 alone, 1,946 families sought refuge in the shelter system.
+Developing rental housing for extremely low-income families (30%and below Area Median Income) has become incredibly challenging for a variety of reasons and developers have been unable to successfully build